Linear Model and Extensions: Extensions of the logistic regression

 \subsection{Case-control study}

-A nice property of the logit model is that it works not only for the cohort study with data from conditional distribution $y_i\mid x_i$ but also for the case-control study with data from the conditional distribution $x_i\mid y_i$.
-The former is a prospective study while the latter is a retrospective study.
+A nice property of the logit model is that it works not only for the cohort study with data from conditional distribution $y_i\mid x_i$ but also for the case-control study with data from the conditional distribution $x_i\mid y_i$.\footnote{ \citet{breslow1996statistics} provided a scholarly review of the statistics of the case-control study in epidemiology. } The former is a prospective study while the latter is a retrospective study.
 Below, I will explain the basic idea in \citet{prentice1979logistic}.